Table of contents

 - Easter Daisy

 - Irish Moss

 - Withered Snapdragon

-Note: if your dog been exposed to any of these and is suffering a bad reaction as a result then contact your vet for advice.
+Note: if your dog has been exposed to any of these and suffers a bad reaction, contact your vet for advice.

 Prevent plant poisoning

-You can’t watch your dog all the time but there are a few things you can do to reduce the risk of poisoning.
-These include asking your local garden centre for advice about toxic/non-toxic plants; avoid using cocoa mulch and reading the labels on any plants or chemicals before you purchase them.
+You can’t watch your dog all the time, but there are a few things you can do to reduce the risk of poisoning.
+These include asking your local garden centre for advice about toxic/non-toxic plants, avoiding using cocoa mulch, and reading the labels on any plants or chemicals before purchasing them.
 The Internet is another useful source.